How to deal if you get stuck with force-placed insurance

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about oureditorial standards

-A few months ago, I received an unwelcome surprise in the mail — a letter saying my landlord insurance had lapsed on a rental properties I owned and that my lender had purchased more expensive homeowners insurance on my behalf.
+Updated March 13, 2019: A few months ago, I received an unwelcome surprise in the mail — a letter saying my landlord insurance had lapsed on a rental property I owned and that my lender had purchased more expensive homeowners insurance on my behalf.

-The National Association of Insurance Commissioners (NAIC) says force-placed insurance are allowed by most mortgages because lenders require borrowers to maintain “adequate homeowners insurance on their property.”
+The National Association of Insurance Commissioners says force-placed insurance is allowed by most mortgages because lenders require borrowers to maintain “adequate homeowners insurance on their property.”
 In the case they do not maintain coverage, lenders can “force” insurance coverage on you.

 Unfortunately, ethical issues arise with force-placed insurance.
-Lenders have no incentive to pair you with affordable coverage.
+Lenders have no incentive to buy affordable coverage for you.
 The NAIC says some lenders have been accused of forcing prohibitively expensive coverage on homeowners to boost profits.

 In the case of my rental property, the force-placed insurance was a mistake.
 I was properly insured the whole time, but my lender thought my policy had lapsed.
 Unfortunately, my lender didn’t contact me by mail until after the oversight had taken place and they had deducted the cost of force-placed insurance from my escrow account.